puyacodes/pdcsc/README.md

 ```

 ## Test changesets one by one
-By default, `pdcsc apply` creates a bundle out of changesets and executes the bundle against a database backup.
+By default, `pdcsc apply` creates a script bundle out of changesets and executes the whole bundle in one go against a database backup.

 Using `-11` or `--one-by-one` cli argument we can ask `pdcsc` to test changesets one by one.